Matteias Collet

 IPv6AcceptRA=true

-VRRP configuration
+keepalived/VRRP configuration

-To avoid issues with multiple edge routers for the same site prefix being on the same link, only one of the edge router is assigned the router IP.
+To avoid issues with multiple edge routers for the same site prefix conflicting on the same link, only one of the edge router is assigned the router IP.
 This is done using VRRP/keepalived.
 The VRRP IP must be the same for the routers that advertise the same subnet.

 Using VRRP is optional, of course, but it makes things easier in case fallback routers are configured.